 Getting Physical What happens after you’ve done all that descending?
 In this case, what goes down, must go back up.
 There are no elevators in the jungle (unless you’re on the Jurassic Park set), and thus comes the most physical part of the tour.
 You’ll take what we refer to as “The Stairmaster,” a length of paths and series of steps cut into the earthen forest trails leading back to the top of the ridge.
 There’s no hurry; you can take your time, stop, rest, and hold on to the ropes, branches and roots that are there to help you steady and pull yourself along.
 The trail is green, cool, shady and fragrant, and alive with the sounds of nature.
 Keep your heart pumping–or not.
 Get out your camera, or just take in the view.
 It’s totally up to you during this equivalent of about four flights of stairs.
 Call us to ask your specific questions about what it’s like to walk down a tropical waterfall in a rainforest on Maui.
 Spoiler alert: It’s not horrible.

-“So, I just have a question,” the person on the other end of the phone says, “how scary is rappelling?”
+“So, I just have a question,” the person on the other end of the phone says, “How scary is rappelling?”
 That’s a tricky question, given that there are different kinds of scary, and the fear factor in any adventure is personal.
 If you want to know for yourself, read on, or call us at 808.270.1500 to talk about your day.
 You can also see firsthand what Audrina Patridge thought of her first rappelling trip when she and the show 1st Look came to visit.

 What Kind of Scary Can You Expect–and Not Expect?
 It’s NOT haunted house-scary.
 There are no “gotchas” in a Rappel Maui tour–and we keep it that way on purpose, no surprises.
 It’s NOT unsafe-scary.
 We don’t take risks with equipment, best practices or behavior.
 Period.
-It’s NOT prison camp-scary.
+It’s NOT camp-scary.
 There are no snakes, no rabies, no malaria, no dengue fever.
 There’s plenty of bottled water to drink, snacks to eat, and hand sanitizer/running water at the picnic area.
 It’s NOT amusement park-scary.
 Unlike a roller coaster ride or even a zip line, rappelling is not a ride that happens to you.
 Once you begin your descent, you’re in control of the action and the pace.
 You’re the boss, with your guide team there if you don’t know what to do, or need a hand.
 DO expect to feel the kind of scared that comes with doing something exciting, thrilling, that you don’t do everyday.
 Like walking down a tropical rainforest waterfall on one of the most remote islands on Earth, for example.
 If you are feeling afraid at first, DO expect to feel a sense of accomplishment and invincibility afterward.
 Like you faced your fears and conquered them.
+Your guides are practiced at introducing first-timers to the sport.
+Welcome!

 Rappelling Realness You may not look graceful during all of your rappels.
 You may want to take a “do over” before you feel like you’ve got your ninja moves down.
 Rappelling down natural, wild terrain may cause a broken nail, a scraped shin or some bruised skin.
 We’ve seen our friends show these off later, while telling and retelling stories about their epic day.
 We heard one young photographer say, “Mom, turn so that your scratch shows.”
 The outdoors are messy; you may find the water chilly–or exhilarating.
 You will wear unusual equipment, get wet and gritty, and stay that way for a few hours.
 You might not look good in a helmet.
 You might follow a 10-year old who looks like a circus-performing monkey on her first rappel ever.
 Those are the realities of taking on one of the best adventures on the island.
-Let’s say that the “scary” stuff dissipates for most people long before everyone is finishing their dessert cookie at lunch.
+Let’s say that the “scary” stuff dissipates for most people long before everyone is finishing their celebratory cookie at the end.
 What to Expect When You’re Rappelling You will feel excitement from your surroundings and the experience.
 There’s the roar of the falls, the birds and breezes in the trees, the sensation of intense sun or soft shade of the tree canopy.
 Your senses will be stimulated.
 If the cliff exposure or the heights are turning your adrenaline up to 11, tell your guides; they are experts in focusing energy in the right direction.
 And you’ll find the built-in support of others on your tour, even if they are complete strangers, surprisingly inspiring.